kap6174/SNS3/README.md

 ## Description

-This is a simple Network Intrusion Detection System (NIDS) built with Python and Scapy.
+This is a simple Network Intrusion Detection System (NIDPS) built with Python and Scapy.
 It monitors network traffic, detects potential intrusions such as port scanning and OS fingerprinting, logs alerts, and can block suspicious IP addresses using iptables.

 ## Features